hnrc/bronson-example/README.md

 bronson-example
 ===============

-An example of Bronson in action
+An example project showing Bronson in action